sal55/langs/q-python.md

     forall i,x in A do
         ...
 ```
-The extra 'i' control varible tells it to expose the loop index.
+The extra 'i' control variable tells it to expose the loop index.
 (Needs enumerate() in Python.)

 **for** in Q interates over two integer values only.